elinsky/ml-interview-dojo/ml-rapid-fire/model-evaluation/model-selection/05-cv-for-model-selection.md

 **A:**

 - Get more reliable estimate of generalization
   - Reduces variance from single train/val split
-- Each hyperparameter setting evaluated on multiple folds
-- Average performance across folds for comparison

 **See also:** [[202101080742 Cross Validation (K-Fold)]], [[202107270653 Model Selection for Linear Regression]]